toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

 Models
 ======

-By models, we mean various analytical functions, numerical methods or algorithms implemented in order to approximate, calculate, visualize electro-optical performance and degradation due to the operational environment (space, laboratory test) and its effects (e.g. radiation damage).
+When referring to "models," we are discussing various analytical functions, numerical methods, or algorithms designed to approximate, calculate, and visualize electro-optical performance and degradation resulting from operational environments such as space or laboratory tests, including their associated effects like radiation damage.

-Models are Python functions with a :py:class:`~pyxel.detectors.Detector` object defined as their input argument.
-The model function has to be added to the ``YAML`` configuration file.
+These models are Python functions that require a :py:class:`~pyxel.detectors.Detector` object as their input argument.
-Then the function is automatically called by Pyxel inside a loop of its model group and the :py:class:`~pyxel.detectors.Detector` object is passed to it.
+To incorporate a model, it must be added to the ``YAML`` configuration file.
+Subsequently, Pyxel automatically invokes the function within a loop of its corresponding model group, passing the :py:class:`~pyxel.detectors.Detector` object to it.
-The model may modifies this :py:class:`~pyxel.detectors.Detector` object which is also used and modified further by the next models in the pipeline.
+The model function has the capability to modify this object, which is then utilized and further modified by subsequent models in the pipeline.

 .. _model_groups_explanation: